tht/autodoist/README.md

 ![See example](https://i.imgur.com/WKKd14o.gif)

+To give you more flexibility, multiple modes are provided:
+- 1. Off
+- 2. Checking main task regenerates all sub-tasks
+- 3. Checking main task regenerates all sub-tasks only if all sub-tasks have been checked first

+When this functionality is activated, it is possible to chose which mode is used as overall functionality for your Todoist.
+In addition you can define another mode by adding the labels `Regen_off`, `Regen_all`, or `Regen_all_if_completed` to your main task.
+These labels will automically be created for you, and overrule the overall functionality.

 # 3. Postpone the end-of-day

 You have a daily recurring task, but you're up working late and now it's past midnight.
-Todoist will automatically mark it overdue and when you check it, it moved to tomorrow.
-After a good nights rest you can't complete the task that day!
+When this happens Todoist will automatically mark it overdue, and when checked by you it moves to tomorrow.
+This means that after a good nights rest you can't complete the task that day!

 By setting an alternative time for the end-of-day you can now finish your work after midnight and the new date will automatically be corrected for you.
 Todoist Premium is not required for this functionality.